Kombini21/mobile_pomodoro_timer/README.md

 Mobile pomodoro timer made with flutter and dart.

-The timer starts from 25:00, at start the timer starts, when you stop the timer is reseted.
+The timer starts from 25:00, at the start the timer starts, when you stop the timer is reset.